Excel Uppercase Function (Table of Contents)

 As we have already discussed that, unlike MS Word, MS Excel does not have an easy option of changing the case of words from lowercase to uppercase, and so we use the formula of Uppercase.
 The only drawback of using Uppercase is that we do not choose whether we want to change the case of all the letters or only the first letter.
 It always changes the case of all the alphabets that are present in a particular cell.
 Let us try to understand how to use this formula and what parameter we should put in it.

 Let us look at the below screenshot.

-We can see that as soon as we start entering the text “=upper”, MS Excel automatically displayed the formula and also the hover text explaining the purpose of the formula.
-Once we press the ‘Tab’ button, the formula is entered in the cell and then we need to select the cell whose value we wish to see in uppercase alphabets.
+As soon as we start entering the text “=upper”, MS Excel automatically displayed the formula and the hover text explaining the purpose of the formula.
+Once we press the ‘Tab’ button, the formula is entered in the cell, and then we need to select the cell whose value we wish to see in uppercase alphabets.
 Refer to the screenshot below for more clarity.

 We have selected the cell ‘A2’ (by clicking on it) after we entered the formula in the cell where we wish to get the output.
 Once the input cell reference (‘A2’ in this case) has been entered, we can close the bracket and press the ‘Enter’ key or simply press the ‘Enter’ key to get the text converted into uppercase.
 The output is shown in the image below.

 Like every other function/formula that we use in MS Excel, we need to define parameters for ‘Upper’ also.
 We cannot enter multiple cell references in the formula of uppercase.
 However, if more than one word is written in a cell, then all the words will get converted to uppercase after we execute this formula, which has also been shown in the above image.

 We can use the uppercase formula on multiple cells by simply dragging it (just like any other formula of MS Excel).
 Follow the below steps to understand how to use the ‘Upper’ function in MS Excel to convert the alphabets in a cell to the uppercase.